A public API endpoint allows displaying Sigfox global coverage on websites or GIS applications.

 - Retrieve the tiles that will compose the coverage layer

-This token is valid during 72 hours, it is then recommended to refresh it no more than once per day:
+The token is valid for 72 hours, it is recommended to refresh it daily.

 On a website